Why is Following Through With Consequences So Difficult?

 Humor has its place.
 However, if you allow your heart to be flooded with this type of snarky disparage parenting, you’ll be helpless to give your children the consistency and follow through they need.

-Common Stumbling Blocks for Parents Who Don’t Follow Through
+What Happens When Parents Don’t Follow Through

 Once you make the decision to follow through with a consequence, don’t resort to yelling when the crying or tantrum starts!

 Remember, you’ll only look like the coolest, most put-together, calm-headed mom on the planet if you walk through the grocery store with your crying child while happily singing along to Mariah.
 NOT if you are yelling at your child.